Week 1: In-Class#

 my_first_script.py

 .
-The the extension has to be.py
+The extension has to be.py

 Now, you can run the file by clicking Run